ichsanyudika/REALSENSE-ORT/README.md

         tar -xvzf onnxruntime-linux-x64-dev-1.17.0.tgz
         sudo mv onnxruntime-linux-x64-dev-1.17.0 /opt/onnxruntime

-- YOLO ONNX Model
+- YOLO ONNX Model.
 Download a YOLOv5, YOLOv7, or YOLOv8 model in ONNX format and place it in the models/ directory.

 ### Build and Run